zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - HTTP mode: the access is protected by basic Eureka authentication.

-    - HTTPS mode: the access is protected by mainframe credentials (basic or token) or x509 certificate.
+    - HTTPS mode: the access is protected by mainframe credentials (basic or token) or client certificate.
-    The `application/**` endpoint is protected by mainframe credentials (basic or token) and the `discovery/**` endpoint is protected by mainframe credentials (basic or token) or x509 certificate.
+    The `application/**` endpoints are protected by mainframe credentials (basic or token) and the `discovery/**` endpoint is protected by mainframe credentials (basic or token) or x509 certificate.
-    The `eureka/**` endpoint is protected by the x509 certificate.
+    The `eureka/**` endpoints are protected by the client certificate.
     The certificate is stored in the `keystore/localhost/localhost.keystore.p12` keystore.
     Some utilities including HTTPie require the certificate to be in PEM format.
 You can find it in `keystore/localhost/localhost.pem`.
     Since the Discovery Service is using HTTPS, your client also requires verification of the validity of its certificate.
 Verification is performed by trusting the local CA certificate which is store at `keystore/local_ca/localca.cer`.